wirginiaromanowska/Notes_On_Things/Houdini_Smoke_And_Pyro.md

 - On the geometry level in shading pane there is Volume Filter setting
   - try gaussian instead of box
   - with 1.5
+## 22. Collision sourcing
+- source volume to collision preset
+- if sourcing the col from vdb HAVE TO CHANGE SCALE SOURCE VOLUME TO NEGATIVE 1
+- if sourcing from vdb names of volumes are differend, so bindings need to change
+  - surface to collision
+  - v to collisionvel
+  - or change names when creating that vdb in SOPs